Developmental Psychology and Human Development

 Bio

-I'm an assistant professor at the University of Rochester, holding a joint appointment in Human Development at the Warner School of Education and in Developmental Psychology in the Department of Psychology.
+I'm an assistant professor at the University of Rochester, holding a joint appointment in Human Development at the Warner School of Education & Human Development and in Developmental Psychology at the Department of Psychology.
 I am the principal investigator of the Families, Achievement Motivation, & Identity (FAM&I) research lab.

 My research focuses on the assets that families possess that help minoritized teens flourish in their education and overall development.
 I'm particularly interested in how parents and other family members help youth become academically successful, develop strong racial/ethnic & gender identities, and pursue important life goals.